 B v Southend University Hospital Trust (2020) Clinical Negligence.
 Major infant brain damage case due to negligent delivery.
 The most serious disability and lifelong care.
 Pleading above 10 million pounds.
 Lead by Lloyd Williams QC.
 Ongoing.

-Willis v Sale Sharks v Allen (2019) – Clinical negligence.
+W v S v A (2019) – Clinical negligence.
 Issues included concussion/brain injury, duty of care, loss of earnings/loss of congenial employment.
 Represented the claimant (Lead by David Berkley QC).
 Settled shortly before trial.

 G v A & Ors (2019) Multitrack.
 Serious PI resulting from alleged assault by doormen at a popular evening venue.
 Respresenting the Defendant.
 Initial advice and drafting defence.
-Ongoing.
+Successfully concluded.

 P v B (2019) Clinical negligence.
 Perforated rectum following negligent hysterectomy.
 General damages plus special damages for lifelong care, home adaptation, et cetera.
 Advice from initial claim to settlement, prepared opinion on quantum, schedule of loss and represented at JSM where the matter was successfully settled.